vanjac/chromafiler/README.md

 ## Download

-Check the [Releases](https://github.com/vanjac/chromabrowse/releases) page for the latest alpha build. **May be unstable, use at your own risk!**
+Check the [Releases](https://github.com/vanjac/chromabrowse/releases) page for the latest alpha build. **May be unstable, use at your own risk!** See [installation instructions](https://github.com/vanjac/chromabrowse/wiki/Installation) for additional information.

 ## Tutorial